xxfoundation/elixxir-high-ctidh/README.md

 To select other CSIDH sizes and other CTIDH parameters (subject to various undocumented restrictions), edit the table at the top of `autogen` and run "`./autogen; make`".

+Basic Python bindings are available and more information is available in README.python.md.